-- The person responsible for dealing with any complaint about the service we provide is Vicky Heley.
+- The person responsible for dealing with any complaint about the service we provide is Hayley Pryde.

-- If you complain on the telephone or at the reception desk, we will listen to your complaint and offer to refer you to Vicky.
+- If you complain on the telephone or at the reception desk, we will listen to your complaint and offer to refer you to Hayley.

-- If Vicky is not available at the time, a staff member will take details of the complaint and pass them on as soon as possible.
-If Vicky is unable to contact you within a reasonable period, or you do not wish to wait to discuss the matter, arrangements will be made for someone else to deal with the complaint.
+- If Hayley is not available at the time, a staff member will take details of the complaint and pass them on as soon as possible.
+If Hayley is unable to contact you within a reasonable period, or you do not wish to wait to discuss the matter, arrangements will be made for someone else to deal with the complaint.

-- If we receive your complaint in writing, we will pass your letter on immediately to Vicky.
+- If we receive your complaint in writing, we will pass your letter on immediately to Hayley.